 “Invisible Women” – Caroline Criado Cortez

 A book all about the gender data gap.
-The default human has …
+The default human has become male – and many things are designed around men, …

 Checklists Save Lives

-For many years when teaching these concepts, we have compared this practice to the Surgical Safety Checklist advocated by the …Read more
+For many years when teaching these concepts, we have compared this practice to the Surgical Safety Checklist advocated by the World Health Organisation.
+This was established as a sanity check …Read more

 Who should interview a scrum master?